-The Office of Multicultural Affairs provides resources for current and prospective multicultural/minority students and works with existing College programs to foster multicultural awareness.
+The Office of Multicultural Affairs provides counseling and support services current and prospective multicultural/minority students and works with existing College programs to foster multicultural awareness.
 Multicultural Affairs recognizes the unique development and social needs of multicultural students and is committed to the advocacy of minority issues throughout the College.